 Jean-Michel Basquiat was a “Punk” graffiti artist turned internationally renowned artist who was influential during the Neo-Expressionism art movement.
-In a rare 1982 interview in NYC by Marc H. Miller of ART/new york, we catch a glimpse into the unique portrait behind Basquiat.
+In a rare 1982 interview in New York City by Marc H. Miller of ART/new york, we catch a glimpse into the unique portrait behind Basquiat.

 Much of his works incorporated his African-Caribbean heritage and urban upbringing; his style was one of a few examples of 1980s counter-culture being “critically embraced and popularly celebrated” by the mainstream art scene.